Lonewolf2023/Goal-Schedule-Repo/README.md

 Make a pull request and check:
 * Proper spelling
-* All branches have been merged, and deleted properly
+* All code works and is efficient to the project

 ## Author